 - All records pertaining to patient care shall be maintained by the EMS provider, hospital, and/or ICEMA as required by State and/or federal regulation.
-Types of records to be retained, include: - Records related to either suspected or pending litigation. - Electronic Patient Care Reports (ePCR). - Electrocardiograms (EKG/ECG). - Capnography waveforms. - EMS provider refusal of care documentation. - All ePCRs created on the ICEMA Data System will be retained as required by San Bernardino County policy or State and/or federal regulation. - EMS providers who elect to utilize another EHR system must retain a copy of the ePCR created on their system and all related patient care documentations as required by State and/or federal regulation. - The EMS provider shall be responsible for retention of all copies of downtime paper patient care reports or other records as required by State and/or federal regulation.
+Types of records to be retained, include: - > Records related to either suspected or pending litigation. - Electronic Patient Care Reports (ePCR). - Electrocardiograms (EKG/ECG). - Capnography waveforms. - EMS provider refusal of care documentation.